 Swedish legislation allows residents to fish with hooks but also with a limited amount of nets and pots.
-Preliminary literature and field work has indicated four main components in the recreational cod fishery: the tourist boats, the charters, the private boats and shoreline anglers.
-Jointly, tourist boats and charters constitute the fore-hire sector and develop an essentially for-profit activity.
-Private boats and shoreline fisheries are likely much more numerous and constitute the non-profit sector.
+Typically, four main components are considered in the recreational fisheries: the tourist boats, the charters, the private boats and shoreline anglers.
+Tourist boats and charters constitute the fore-hire sector and develop an essentially for-profit activity.
+Private boats and shoreline fisheries are much more numerous and constitute the non-profit sector.
+Field work in 2017 did not identify any significant charter boat activity in the area.
+The piers and entrances of local ports and marinas appear to be the main access points for shoreline fishers.